UMBCLU at SemEval-2024 Task 1A and 1C: Semantic Textual Relatedness with and without machine translation: Abstract

 \section{Abstract}

-This paper describes the system we developed for SemEval-2024 Task 1, ``Semantic Textual Relatedness for African and Asian Languages.''
-The aim of the task is to build a model that can identify semantic textual relatedness (STR) between two sentences of a target language belonging to a collection of African and Asian languages.
-We participated in Subtasks A and C and explored supervised and cross-lingual training leveraging large language models (LLMs).
-Pre-trained large language models have been extensively used for machine translation and semantic similarity.
-Using a combination of machine translation and sentence embedding LLMs, we developed a unified STR model, \textit{TranSem}, for subtask A and fine-tuned the T5 family of models on the STR data, \textit{FineSem}, for use in subtask C. Our model results for 7 languages in subtask A were better than the official baseline for 3 languages and on par with the baseline for the remaining 4 languages.
-Our model results for the 12 languages in subtask C resulted in $1^{st}$ place for Africaans, $2^{nd}$ place for Indonesian, and $3^{rd}$ place for English with low performance for the remaining 9 languages.
+The aim of SemEval-2024 Task 1, ``Semantic Textual Relatedness for African and Asian Languages'' is to develop models for identifying semantic textual relatedness (STR) between two sentences using multiple languages (14 African and Asian languages) and settings (supervised, unsupervised, and cross-lingual).
+Large language models (LLMs) have shown impressive performance on several natural language understanding tasks such as multilingual machine translation (MMT), semantic similarity (STS), and encoding sentence embeddings.
+Using a combination of LLMs that perform well on these tasks, we developed two STR models, \textit{TranSem} and \textit{FineSem}, for the supervised and cross-lingual settings.
+We explore the effectiveness of several training methods and the usefulness of machine translation.
+We find that direct fine-tuning on the task is comparable to using sentence embeddings and translating to English leads to better performance for some languages.
+In the supervised setting, our model performance is better than the official baseline for 3 languages with the remaining 4 performing on par.
+In the cross-lingual setting, our model performance is better than the baseline for 3 languages (leading to $1^{st}$ place for Africaans and $2^{nd}$ place for Indonesian), is on par for 2 languages and performs poorly on the remaining 7 languages.